JN646/DJ-Request-Application-2017/README.md

 * Song upload and CSV support.
 * User management.
 * Pinned requests.
+* Allocation of physical zones to devices.

 The application is designed to be deployed to clubs and bars and allow the client machines to request songs.
 The list of songs will be provided by the DJ at the start of each session.
 Once a song list has been uploaded, the client machines will be able to request their choices to the DJ in their zone.
 The DJs will be able to approve or pin the requests as they come in.

+## Getting Started
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.
+* PHP5/PHP7
+* Apache
+* MySQLi

+## Deployment
+This software is not to be deployed on a live system without the express permission of the creators.
+This software is unstable and is not at release stage.
+Please only use this software to develop and contribute to.

 ### Christmas Update